Welcome back for another trail update!

 Day 31: Wapiti Shelter to Woods Hole Hostel – 7.2mi

 Last night I was very thankful to be in the shelter.
 I could hear the rain pouring down most of the night and I felt bad for the 15 or so others that had to pitch their tents.
-But, we’ve all been there – it wasn’t long ago that I was bailing the water out of my tent by the bucketload myself.
+But, we’ve all been there – it wasn’t long ago that I was bailing the water out of my tent by the bucketload myself in the Smokies.
 At least this time the wind wasn’t bad.

 For dinner we had fresh salad, hummus, pickles, egg salad, and a Mai.
 It is course of chili with rice and cheese, followed by cookies for dessert.
 Everything was homemade and hikers pitched in to help assemble the meal.
 It was the best meal I’ve had on trail and totally worth the $14.
 We even held hands and went around the table to say what we were thankful for before eating, which was quite different from our usual meals on trail.
 I suspect it will be something similar tomorrow for breakfast.